 We walked through the moonlit village

-the cliffs above the beach.
+to the cliffs above the beach.

 We made love at that trembling pitch